Xilinx/dma_ip_drivers/QDMA/linux-kernel/docs/git_doc/source/system-requirements.rst

 |                         | 5.0.14          |
 +-------------------------+-----------------+

-The following kernel functions shall be included in the OS kernel being used.
+The following kernel functions shall be included in the OS kernel version being used.
 Make sure that these functions are included in the kernel.

 - Timer Functions
 - PCIe Functions
 - Kernel Memory functions
-- Kernel threads
 - Memory and GFP Functions